wtomin/UncertainEmotion/readme.md

 ```

 # Usage
-To use the **visual models** trained by us, please change the current working directory to `Training`.
-You can download model weights from [here]().
+To use the **visual models** trained by us, change the current working directory to `Training`.
+You can download model weights from [here](https://hkustconnect-my.sharepoint.com/:u:/g/personal/ddeng_connect_ust_hk/EYWGU4yG3N5Eo4sn8I1cuiwByo17gXwcYllP2WhDNBu_sQ?e=vDn8JN).

-To use the **visual-audio models**, please change the current working directory to 'Train_Multimodal'.
-You can download model weights from [here]().
+To use the **visual-audio models**, change the current working directory to 'Train_Multimodal'.
+You can download model weights from [here](https://hkustconnect-my.sharepoint.com/:u:/g/personal/ddeng_connect_ust_hk/EU5ee3MZUEJIoTvGNdkoxZ0BkIZZi_uXdv_cBKVmV2M--w?e=ekUM4j).

- After downloading model weights, you can put the compressed file in `[current-workdir]/checkpoints/`, then uncompress it.
+After downloading model weights, you can put the compressed file in `current-workdir/checkpoints/`, then uncompress it.
 The model weights are stored in separate folders, where each folder corresponds to a single model in an ensemble.

+Here are a couple of tasks you can perform with our implementation.

 1. You can load a single **visual** model's weights and then inference the three emotion descriptors of a single input image.